x86-arch/op/router/s905x3_phicomm-n1/install-program/README.md

 reboot
 ```

 Install Recommended practice: After writing the emmc partition from the USB hard disk, ***`first plug in the original USB hard disk and restart it`*** by unplugging/plugging in the power source until the boot is completed and the default IP: 192.168.1.1 can be accessed.
-Then unplug the USB hard drive, and officially boot from the emmc partition by unplugging/plugging in the power source.
+Then unplug the USB hard drive, and officially boot from the EMMC partition by unplugging/plugging in the power source.

 Upgrading OpenWrt: `Login in to openwrt` → `system menu` → `file transfer` → upload ***`s905x3-openwrt.img.gz`*** to ***`/tmp/upload/`***, enter the `system menu` → `TTYD terminal` → input command: